jalyshen/kafkaSourceResearching/Consumer_Consume_msg.md

             this.kafkaConsumerMetrics.recordPollStart(timer.currentTimeMs());

             if (this.subscriptions.hasNoSubscriptionOrUserAssignment()) {
-                throw new IllegalStateException("Consumer is not subscribed to any topics or assigned any partitions");
+                throw new IllegalStateException(" Consumer is not subscribed " + " to any topics or assigned any partitions");
             }

             //==================================================